-The Board met 16 times in fiscal year 2022 due, in large part, to special meetings that were convened to evaluate various financial and other initiatives and opportunities to improve the Company's long-term resiliency in all market cycles.
-During fiscal year 2022, each incumbent director attended 75% or more of the aggregate number of meetings of the Board and the committees on which he or she served, and their average attendance was approximately 97%.
+The Board met 16 times in fiscal year 2023 due, in large part, to special meetings that were convened to evaluate various financial and other initiatives and opportunities to improve the Company's long-term resiliency in all market cycles.
+During fiscal year 2023, each incumbent director attended 75% or more of the aggregate number of meetings of the Board and their assigned committees during the period for which they served on the Board or such committees, and their average attendance was approximately 98.7%.

 In accordance with our Corporate Governance Guidelines, the non-management directors meet in executive session at least quarterly.
-During fiscal year 2022, our non-management directors met in executive session six times.
+During fiscal year 2023, our non-management directors met in executive session 10 times.
 Our Chair, Mr. Malone, chaired these executive sessions.

 Under Board policy, each director is expected to attend our annual meetings of stockholders in person, subject to occasional excused absences due to illness or unavoidable conflicts.
-All of our directors attended the 2022 Annual Meeting in person, except Joe W. Laymon and Nicholas J. Chirekos who attended via audio conference, and all of our director nominees are expected to attend the 2023 Annual Meeting.
+All of our directors then in office attended the 2023 Annual Meeting in person, and all of our director nominees are expected to attend the 2024 Annual Meeting.